skerkewitz/jasmin/docs/guide.md

 # About This Document

-This guide describes the rules and syntax used in jasmin.Jasmin, and how to run jasmin.Jasmin.
-Note that this document doesn't explain the Java Virtual Machine itself, or give syntax notes for every instruction known to jasmin.Jasmin.
+This guide describes the rules and syntax used in Jasmin, and how to run Jasmin.
+Note that this document doesn't explain the Java Virtual Machine itself, or give syntax notes for every instruction known to Jasmin.
 See the Java Virtual Machine specification for more information on the JVM.

 # What is Jasmin?